 Touring & Hiking Muir Woods

-So now that we’ve gotten through all of the logistics, you can finally enter and enjoy the majesty of the redwoods.
+So now that we've gotten through all of the logistics, you can finally enter and enjoy the majesty of the redwoods.
+Even though Muir Woods is busy, it's peaceful.
+I always feel my blood pressure drop as I stroll through the gorgeous natural redwood forest setting.

-If you are more adventurous and have more time, hike up the Canopy View trail or consider one of the longer hikes that even offers coastal views.
+If you are more adventurous and have more time, hike up the Canopy View trail or consider one of the longer hikes that offers coastal views.

-More Muir Woods Travel Tips
+Additional Muir Woods Travel Tips

 Here are a few other essential tips to help plan a successful outing to Muir Woods.